 The International Agency for Research on Cancer (IARC) of the WHO especially evaluates carcinogenic risks to humans.
 The following monographs on electromagnetic fields have been published:

 In both evaluations, the IARC classified the cancer risk of EMF into category 2B („possibly carcinogenic to humans”).
 The results of epidemiological studies on brain tumors in the radio frequency range and on childhood leukemia in the extremely low frequency range were critical for the categorization.

 The German Commission on Radiological Protection, an independent advisory body of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, is in charge of risk assessment in Germany.
 It decides on statements and recommendations such as:

 The Federal Office for Radiation Protection (BfS) coordinated and implemented the “German Mobile Telecommunication Research Programme” in which research projects in the fields of biology, epidemiology, dosimetry, and risk communication were carried out in the years from 2002 to 2008.
 In a more recent research project of the BfS, a manual for decision-makers and contact persons was developed for the public to improve the competence for evaluating study results or media reports and to help to communicate with interested lay people.

-Further research projects on the effects of electric, magnetic and electromagnetic fields are implemented and funded in the “Environmental Research Plan” (Resortforschungsplan) by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
+Further research projects on the effects of electric, magnetic and electromagnetic fields are funded by the Federal Office for Radiation Protection (BfS) in Germany.